MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 In the dynamic world of software development, efficient information sharing and meticulous tracking of work, tasks, issues, and code defects are essential.
 While tools like Microsoft Excel, Microsoft Project, or various bug tracking systems were used historically, the adoption of Agile methodologies revolutionizes planning and development processes.

-**Azure Boards:** Your Agile Command Center

-With Azure Boards, you unlock a plethora of Agile tools designed to streamline planning and tracking across your projects:
+**Azure Boards provides the following Agile tools designed to streamline planning and tracking across your projects:**

 - **Work item management:** Seamlessly add and update various work items to keep your project organized and on track.
 - **Queries and charts:** Define custom queries for work items and generate insightful status and trend charts to visualize progress.